 Catching a glimpse of it through the window is one thing, but get closer and the size is striking.
-As an adult you’ll most likely be able to fit between its wide-standing legs.
+For adults, you’ll most likely be able to fit between its wide-standing legs.
 Try it.
 The piece was installed in the hospital’s grounds by the hospital’s architect Pierre Riboulet.
 I think maybe the architect loved its name, maybe more than its form, it’s called L’accueillant (The Welcoming).